-VI.A.1.a).(3).(a).(iii) be provided with summary information of their institution's patient safety reports.
+VI.A.1.a).(2).(a).(ii) be provided with summary information of their institution's patient safety reports.
 (Core)

-VI.A.1.a).(3).(b)
+VI.A.1.a).(2).(b)

-Post-doctoral fellows must participate as team members in real and/or simulated interprofessional clinical patient safety activities, such as root cause analyses or other activities that include analysis, as well as formulation and implementation of actions.
+Post-doctoral fellows must participate as team members in real and/or simulated interprofessional clinical patient safety and quality improvement activities, such as root cause analyses or other activities that include analysis, as well as formulation and implementation of actions.
 (Core)